+The Facts About Workers' Compensation

+York Risk Services Group, Inc. P.O.
+Box 619079 Roseville, CA 95661 Phone (866) 221-2402 Fax (866) 548-2637

-Workers' Compensation
+Approved by Division of Workers' Compensation

-When its workers' compensation?
-Its purpose is to insure that an employee who a found to sustain an industrial injury or illneas will be provided with benefits to medically cure or relieve them from the effects of the injury/illness, provide temporary compensation when they are medically unable to perform any occupational function, compensation for any residual handlop and/or impairment of bodiy function, benefits for dependents if an employee dies as a result of an injury/illness, protection from discrimination by his/her employer because of the injury/illness.

 Am I Covered?
-Nearly every person employed in California is proceeded by workers' compensation, however there are a few exceptions.
-Peoplo that are selfemployed or voluateer workers may not be covered.
+Nearly every person employed in California is procected by workers' compensation, however there are a few exceptions.
+People that are self-employed or volunteer workers may not be covered.
 Similar laws cover federal and maritime workers.
 York Risk Services Group (York) is your employer's claims administrator.
 Your employer or York can answer any questions you might have about coverage.

-What Daes Workers' Compensation Cover?
-If you have an injury/ithess due to your job, it is covered.
-The cause can be a single event, like a fail or it can be due to repeated exposures, such as hearing loss due to constant tool nods.
-Injuries ranging from first-aid to serious accidents are covered.
-Even injuries related to a workplace crime, such as psychological or physical lejuries, are covered under workplace crime, such as psychological or physical lejuries, are covered under workplace crime, such as psychological or by such as off dup social or athietic activities may not be covered.
+What Does Workers' Compensation Cored' if you have an injuryillness due to your job, it is covered.
+The cause can be a single event, like a fall or it can be due to repeated exposures, such as hearing loss due to condant load moles, Injuries ranging from first-aid to serious accidents are covered.
+Even injuries related to a workplace crime, such as psychological or physical injuries, are covered under workplace crime, such as approhological or physical injuries, are covered under workplace crime, such as any and the seal of duty society, such as off duty social or arbitate activities may not be covered.
 Check with your employer or York if you have questions.
-Coverage begins the moment you start your job.
+Coverage begins the moment you start your lob.
 There is no probationary period or wage rate.

-Dury Of The Employee.
-Immediately notify your employer or York so you can get the medical help that you need without delay.
-If your helpry is greater than a firreald injury, your supervisor will give you a Claim from (from DWC-I) for you to describe where, when and how it happened.
-To submit a claim, fill out the "Employee" section of the DWC-I. Keep one copy of this form and give the remaining pages to your supervisor.
-Your employer will heap a copy of this form to your, supervisor.
-Your employer" will heap a copy of this form and forward another to York.
-Is in charge of handling your claim and informing you about your eligibility for banefits.
-Your claim benefits do not start until your employer knows abour your injury, so report and file the DWC-1 as quickly as possible.
-California, tew requires your employer to authorize medical treatment, within one working day of receipt of your Claim Form.
-Employers are litatie for up to \$10,000 in treatment, pending a decision by York for a claim to be accepted or rejected.
-Waiting to report may delay worker's compensation benefits.
-You may not receive within our file if you tail to the a claim within one year of the date of injury, the date you know the injury was work related, or the date benefits were last provided.
+Duty Of The Employee, himselbacky notify your employer or York so you can get the medical halp that you need without delay.
+If your hijury is greater than a first-aid injury, your supervisor will give you a Claim Form (Form DWC-I) for you to describe where, when and how it happened.
+To submit a claim, fill out the "Employee" section of the DWC-I, Keep one copy of this form and give the remaining pages to your supervisor.
+Your employer will fill out the "Employee" section and return a signed and desed copy of the form to you.
+Your employer will keep a copy of this form and forward another to York.
+York is in charge of handling your claim and informing you about your eligibility for benefits.

+Your claim benefits do not start until your employer knows about your injury, so report and file the DWC-1 as quickly as possible.
+California law requires your employer to authorite medical treatment within one working day of receipt of your Claim Form.
+Employers are liable for up to \$10,000 in treatment pending a deskion by York for a claim to be accepted or rejected.
+Walting to report may delay workers' compensation benefits.
+You may not receive benefits if you full to file a claim within one year of the date of injury, the date you know the injury was work related, or the date benefits were last provided.

 Duty of the Employer: Provide this form to every employee at the time of hire or by the end of their first pay period.

-Within one working day, upon knowledge or notice from any source of a work injuryifiners greater than firsteaki, provide the employee with a Claim Form (DWC-I) and authorize medical treatment and report the claim to York Ruis Services Group.
-What are the benefits?
-You may be entitled to various kinds of benefits under Californits workers' compensation law including: Medical Care: Medical treatment that is reasonably required to cure or relieve the injured worker from the effocts of the injury/filness.
+Within one working day, upon knowledge or notice from any source of a work injuryilliness greater than first-aid, provide the employee with a Claim Form (DWC-I) and authorize medical treatment and report the claim to York Risk Services Group.

+What are the basefits?
+You may be entitled to various kinds of benefits under California workers' compensation law-including:

+Medical Care: Medical treatment that is reasonably required to cure or relieve the injured worker from the effects of this injuryifileass.
 There is no deductible or co-payment.
 These medical benefits may include lab tests, physical therapy, hospital services, medication and treatment by a doctor.